uDeviceX/uDeviceX/doc/DEV/conventions.md

 ### functions

-* function names should be descriptive on its own or inside its namespace
+* a function name should be descriptive on its own or inside its namespace

 ## file structure